 The CGI’s safety function(s), functional performance requirements, and acceptance criteria determinations should include design service conditions (harsh environment, seismic).

-eismic and environmental qualification critical characteristics
+When applicable, seismic and environmental qualification is maintained by verifying critical characteristics related to seismic and environmental qualification (critical characteristics that provide reasonable assurance the dedicated item will be able to perform its safety functions during and after design basis events for which the item was qualified.)

 Like-for-Like Commercial-Grade Item Replacements.